rya-sge/access-denied/_posts/2025-11-28-solidity-verifier-contract-security-checklist.md

 ### Details

- “recompiles expect well-formed points, *but their exact behavior (curve membership vs subgroup checks) depends on the chain and precompile version*.
-Do not rely on failure semantics alone — prefer explicit, deterministic Solidity checks when portability is required.”
-[ZK Nation Forum+1](https://forum.zknation.io/t/zip-11-v28-precompile-upgrade/679)
+Precompiles expect well-formed points, but their exact behavior (curve membership versus subgroup checks) depends on the chain and precompile version.
+Do not rely on failure semantics alone; prefer explicit, deterministic Solidity checks when portability is required.
+See the [ZK Nation precompile upgrade discussion](https://forum.zknation.io/t/zip-11-v28-precompile-upgrade/679).

 ------